martinctc/blog/_knitr/A Shiny app for Hong Kong District Councillors_20200801.md

 [^2]: This is in compliance with the ICO's description of the 'public domain', i.e. that _information is only in the public domain if it is realistically accessible to a member of the general public at the time of the request.
 It must be available in practice, not just in theory_.

-### Creating a data package
+### 📦 Creating a data package

+Our data R package, [**hkdatasets**](https://github.com/hong-Kong-Districts-Info/hkdatasets), is to some extent a spin-off of this project.
+We decided to migrate from Google Sheets to an R data package approach, for the following reasons:

+- An R data package could allow us to provide more detailed documentation and tracking of how the data would change over time.
+If we choose to expand the dataset in the future, we can easily add this to the package release notes.

-From sharing our project with friends, we were approached to help with another project to visualise Hong Kong traffic collisions data, repo is [here](https://github.com/Hong-Kong-Districts-Info/hktrafficcollisions).
-As part of this, we obtained this data via an FOI request on traffic collisions.
-In the interests of open-source, we developed an R package, [hkdatasets](https://github.com/Hong-Kong-Districts-Info/hkdatasets) that stores these datasets, all themed around Hong Kong.
+- An R data package would fit well with our broader ambition to work on other Hong Kong themed, open-source projects.
+From sharing our project with friends, we were approached to help with another project to visualise Hong Kong traffic collisions data, where the repo is [here](https://github.com/Hong-Kong-Districts-Info/hktrafficcollisions).
+As part of this, we obtained this data via an FOI request on traffic collisions, where the data is also available through **hkdatasets**.

+- Make it easier for learners and students in the R community to practise with the datasets we've put together, without having to learn about the **googlesheets4** package.
+Our thinking is that this would benefit others as other data packages like **nycflights13** and **babynames** have benefitted us as we learned R.

+**hkdatasets** is currently only available on GitHub, and our aim is to release it on CRAN so that more R users to take advantage of it.

 <img src="https://raw.githubusercontent.com/martinctc/blog/master/images/hkdatasets-hex.png" width=200>